Quantitative bounds to propagation of quantum correlations in many-body systems: Quantitative bounds to bipartite quantum correlations in many-body systems

 We briefly discuss why the index $\delta_i$ is a good measure of the (lack of) consensus between two observers monitoring $\varepsilon_i$ and ${\cal E}_{/i}$, respectively.
 Assume $J\left(\rho_{{\cal S}\check{{\cal E}}_{/i}}\right)\geq J\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right)$.
 If $\delta_i=0$, then $J\left(\rho_{{\cal S}\check{{\cal E}} }\right)=J\left(\rho_{{\cal S}\check{{\cal E}}_{/i}}\right)=J\left(\rho_{{\cal S}\check{\varepsilon}_{i}}\right)$.
 The reverse implication is also true.
 Hence, the parameter $\delta_i$ is zero if and only if the same classical information about ${\cal S}$ is simultaneously available into $\varepsilon_i$ and ${\cal E}_{/i}$.
 That is, if and only if observers measuring on the two environment fragments are in perfect agreement.
 Further, if $\delta_i=1$, then $J\left(\rho_{{\cal S}\check{\varepsilon}_i}\right)=0$, and there is maximal disagreement between the observers.
 The reverse statement holds too.

-Introducing a measure of (lack of) objectivity about classical information is instrumental in proving a bound to bipartite quantum discord in many-body systems for any pure state of the universe $\ket{\psi}_{{\cal SE}}$:
+Introducing a measure of (lack of) objectivity about classical information is instrumental in proving a bound to bipartite quantum discord in many-body systems for any pure state of the universe $\ket{\psi}_{{\cal SE}}$. \\ The result can be demonstrated as follows.
+First, one observes that